sivakumarchennai100/Jenkins-Zero-To-Hero-AK/java-maven-sonar-argocd-helm-k8s/README.md

       Also it is always good to go with ArgoCD for CD (Continous Deployment/Delivery) part rather than using Jenkins Pipeline since ArgoCD is a very good Gitops friendly tool to deploy the manifest repo with the K8s cluster.

+      To do:
+      - Build the Java application using Maven (Installation & Configuration)
+      - SonarQube is basically used for image scanning part
+      - Try to setup the Sonarqube server locally and send the report of the code execution of the static code analysis to Sonarqube.
+      - Build the image of the artifact of the docker image and push the image to docker hub
+      - Using Shell script automatically update the manifest repo and the source code repo
+      - Using ArgoCD deploy the manifest automatically using the K8s cluster.

-**Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using SonarQube, Argo CD, Helm, and Kubernetes:**
+**Here are the step-by-step details to set up an end-to-end Jenkins pipeline for a Java application using Maven , SonarQube, Jenkins,Argo CD and Kubernetes:**

 # Spring Boot based Java web application